digpublishing/catalogues-study/content/scholarly-content/value.md

 > It feels like we don't have to have like a cutoff of what it has to look like in its finality.
 Like I wonder if digital catalogues should ever have like a final form.
 I think that's one of the limitations about thinking about past catalogues rather than some like new form of knowledge sharing.

-## Digital catalogues can reach wider audiences.
+## Digital catalogues can reach wider audiences

 One participant pointed out that print museum catalogues have a smaller audience than digital catalogues.
 The digital catalogues can be accessed easily by anyone who has an interest, whereas print catalogues require more effort to acquire and tend to be used only by scholars and researchers.